Planning Trips with your RV or Travel Trailer

 Once I have my itinerary complete, I put the schedule for my trip plan on a calendar for easy reference.
 There are a lot of calendar programs, but I use the Google calendar because I can access it from my phone and it is easy to share with others.
 It's also very quick and easy to use.

 Researching Places to Stay

 So where are you going to stay?
 With a small travel trailer, we can stay great places that the big RVs can't always squeeze into.
 You need to decide what kinds of places you are interested in before you begin.
 We don't like to rough it.
 We stay at places where we can take long showers if we want and can plug in our microwave.
 We even go for cable TV once in a while.
 If this sounds good to you, be sure to start by checking out the reviews of the places we have actually been to.
 See if any of them fit your plans.
 I've compiled a database that includes our reviews and ratings of the things that are important to us, traveling with a small trailer.
 Depending upon your travel rig and your priorities, they may vary a bit from what all you look for, but hopefully, they will help.
-For most of the places, I've also included photos (quite often including the showers).
-I also started and manage a Facebook Group full of campground info and photos by all its members.
-Since most posts include the state in their text, you can easily use Facebook to search the group for places you are interested in.
+My reviews also included photos (including the bath house in most cases).
+I also started and manage the Facebook Group Campgrounds-Trailers and RVs.
+It has thousands of members that have posted info and photos of places they've stayed.
+What's great about it, is that just like my own reviews, you can contact the person that posted it if you have questions.
+Since most posts include the state in their text, you can easily use the Facebook search box in the group to find places in an area are interested in.